 Auburn’s program is 600 hours and consists of an internship component.
 Financial aid will be available for students who qualify and Auburn hopes that this will help more students to be able to afford the class.
-The cost will be approximately $4300 per student.
-The program will run in the evenings Monday-Thursday 5pm-9pm to accommodate students’ work schedules starting in January, 2021 and ending in August 2021.
 The best part of the project so far has been the collaboration of so many area dispatch centers, sheriff offices and current dispatchers.
 Representatives from Lake County, Cuyahoga, Ashtabula, and Geauga County have all come together to create the syllabus, the lesson plans, sit on the advisory council for the program, and sign up as teachers and even students of the pilot class so that they can all take an active part in the development of this new class.
 There are over 20 active advisory members.
 The pilot, that is running now, is a shortened version of the class and is giving everyone time to really hone in on the details.
 The program has the support of Lake County’s Clerk of Courts, the Lake County Commissioners and the Lake County Sheriff.

 Auburn is proud to be the site for this new program.
 Our job as a career and technical center is to match up our high school and adult training programs to the need of the local business community.
 Helping to prepare first responders will benefit everyone.
 Auburn’s Emergency Services Telecommunicator program will be added to Auburn’s Adult Public Safety programs that include Firefighter 1 & 2, Emergency Medical Technician, Paramedic, Public Safety Academy, Fire Inspector and more.